Additional security for BLSToExecutionChange operation when a consensus layer mnemonic may be compromised, without changing consensus

 - Second Order Effects

-If a consensus layer mnemonic phrase is compromised, it is impossible for the consensus layer network to differentiate the “legitimate” holder of the key from an “illegitimate” holder.
+If a consensus layer mnemonic phrase is compromised, it is impossible for the consensus layer network to differentiate the legitimate holder of the key from an illegitimate holder.
 However, there are signals that can be considered in a wider sense without changing core Ethereum consensus.
-This proposal outlines ways in which the execution layer deposit address, a consensus layer rebroadcast delay, and list of signed messages could create a social consensus that would significantly favor but not guarantee legitimate mnemonic holders would win a race condition against an attacker, while not changing core Ethereum consensus.
+This proposal outlines ways in which on chain evidence such as the execution layer deposit address and list of signed messages could create a social consensus that would significantly favor but not guarantee legitimate mnemonic holders would win a race condition against an attacker.

 Because of the above, even if fully implemented, it will be down to chance as to which validators propose blocks, and which voluntary restrictions those validators’ beacon nodes are running.
 Node operators can do what they will to help the community prevent attacks on any compromised consensus layer keys, but there are no guarantees of success this will prevent a successful attack.